Kushal129/Kushal129/README.md

 <body>

 ![Profile GIF](https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif)
-# Hi, here Kushal Pipaliya 👋 Passionate Web Developer with a keen Interest in Cyber Security.
+<div class="text-center">Hi, here Kushal Pipaliya 👋 </div>

 ## About Me
+-  Passionate Web Developer with a keen Interest in Cyber Security
-- 💻 Currently mastering Full Stack Development with a focus on robust and secure applications.
+- 💻 Currently mastering Web Development with a focus on robust and secure applications.
 - 🚀 On a journey to explore HTML5 , CSS3 , JavaScript , C++ , C# , Java , Shell , Python , PHP , JSP , ASP.net and Android.
 - 🌐 Excited to dive into the world of ethical hacking, exploring the latest tools in Kali Linux.